-On behalf of Girard Bengali, APC posted in employment law litigation on Monday, April 8, 2019.
+On behalf of Girard Bengali, APC posted on Monday, April 8, 2019.

 Employment discrimination and unequal pay based on gender continue to be pervasive problems in workplaces in California and throughout the country.
 Despite the fact that women are protected from employment discrimination based on their sex under Title VII of the Civil Rights Act of 1964 and from pay discrimination by the Equal Pay Act, many of them continue to experience these problems.